top of page

 Articles in Prep or in Review

 Carstens, J. D., A. C. Didlake, Jr., & C. M. Zarzycki.
 Tropical cyclone wind shear-relative asymmetry in reanalyses.
-In prep.
+J. Climate, in review.

 Carstens, J. D., C. M. Zarzycki, A. C. Didlake, Jr., & C. A. Purdy.
-Tropical cyclone asymmetry in a variable-resolution global climate model.
-In prep.
+Tropical cyclone response to vertical wind shear under warming in a variable-resolution global climate model.
+Geophys.
+Res.
+Lett., in prep.

 Theses and Other Articles